Dharan10/helper_hub/README.md

 - Hashcat (GitHub)
 - Sherlog (GitHub)
 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT- see the [LICENSE](https://github.com/Dharan10/helper_hub/blob/main/LICENSE) file for details.